Communicating With Students

 - Similar to in-residence teaching, create and communicate clear expectations for what is effective participation in activities like online discussions, remote group work, or other activities.

-NOTE: Just as the class schedule is disrupted, expect that students will have disruptions in their work and family lives that may impact class participation.
-Be prepared for flexibility to support students who are finding solutions to transportation, technology, illness, childcare and family care, and still trying to succeed in a disrupted course environment.
+NOTE: As COVID-19 continues, expect that students will continue to have disruptions in their work and family lives that may impact class participation.
+Be prepared for flexibility to support students who are finding solutions to transportation, technology, illness, childcare and family care, and are still trying to succeed in a course environment that may be brand new to them.